 Suite 303, Highland House, 165 The Broadway, Wimbledon, SW19 1NE, UK

 Welcome to ProSys International Limited.
-We design, manufacture and market a wide range of CE marked Medical Devices for a multitude of clinical specialities & applications.
+We design, manufacture and market a wide range of UKCA and CE marked Medical Devices for a multitude of clinical specialities & applications.
 We are the exclusive UK & Ireland distributor for one of Europe’s leading manufacturers of medical devices, Dahlhausen.LSAS001 Ethical Labour Standards PolicyISO 13485 Certificate